ncbi/ribovore/documentation/ribotyper.md

 information on the models ribotyper uses.

-## `ribotyper.pl` example usage <a name="exampleusage"></a>
+## `ribotyper` example usage <a name="exampleusage"></a>

-This example runs the script ribotyper.pl on a sample file of 16 sequences.
+This example runs the script ribotyper on a sample file of 16 sequences.

 Move into a directory in which you have write permission and execute the following command:

 ```
-> ribotyper.pl $RIBOSCRIPTSDIR/testfiles/example-16.fa test
+> ribotyper $RIBOSCRIPTSDIR/testfiles/example-16.fa test
 ```

-Like other Ribovore scripts, ribotyper.pl takes 2 required command line arguments.
+Like other Ribovore scripts, ribotyper takes 2 required command line arguments.
 Optional arguments are explained [below](#options).

 The first required argument is the sequence file you want to annotate.